awsdocs/amazon-pinpoint-user-guide/doc-source/campaigns-message.md

 1. For **Message**, enter the email body\.
 **Tip**
 You can enter the email body by using either HTML or Design view\.
 With HTML view, you can manually enter HTML content for the email body, including formatting, links, and other features that you want to include in the message\.
 With Design view, you can use a rich text editor to enter the content of the email body and use the toolbar to apply formatting and add links and other features to the message\.
-To switch between views, choose **HTML** or **Design** in the area above the message editor\.
+To switch views, choose **HTML** or **Design** in the area above the message editor\.

 1. \(Optional\) When you finish writing your message, you can save it as a template and use it again later by choosing **Save as a template**\.